ZeroIntensity/cpython/Doc/glossary.rst

       If an object is immortal, its :term:`reference count` is never modified, and therefore it is never deallocated while the interpreter is running.
       For example, :const:`True` and :const:`None` are immortal in CPython.
+      You can identify an immortal object through :func:`sys.is_immortal`.

+      As of (pep number), any object can be made immortal through :func:`sys.immortalize` or :c:func:`Py_Immortalize`.

    immutable
       An object with a fixed value.
 Immutable objects include numbers, strings and